Percy Jackson & the Olympians: The Chalice of the Gods

-revealed to be the first installment of a planned trilogy of novels, known as The Senior Year Adventures, that covers Percy's transition from high school to college.

-Percy Jackson is informed by his father Poseidon that, because he was never supposed to exist due to the pact, he is ineligible to attend New Rome University.
+The Chalice of the Gods, the sixth installment in the series, was released on September 26, 2023.
+In the book, Percy Jackson is informed by his father Poseidon that, because he was never supposed to exist due to the pact, he is ineligible to attend New Rome University.
 However, Zeus has agreed to allow Percy to attend on the condition that he complete three new quests for the gods and get letters of recommendation from each god.
-Poseidon helps Percy to put an ad out for his services while assigning Eudora, a nereid, to be Percy's school guidance counselor as further assistance.
-Percy's girlfriend, Annabeth Chase, and his best friend Grover Underwood volunteer to help Percy complete the quests.
+Poseidon helps Percy by putting an ad out for his services while assigning Eudora, a nereid, to be Percy's school guidance counselor.
+Annabeth and Grover volunteer to help Percy complete the quests.

 Zeus' cup-bearer Ganymede responds to the advertisement, needing help because his chalice of immortality has been stolen and Ganymede needs to recover it before the other gods find out.
 Percy and his friends investigate Hebe and Iris as potential suspects, and are forced to work around Percy's school schedule.
-Although both are cleared of any wrongdoing, in exchange for the three cleansing her magical staff, Iris uncovers the true culprit as Geras, the god of old age, and helps Percy, Annabeth and Grover to locate him.
+In exchange for the three cleansing her magical staff, Iris reveals the true culprit as Geras, god of old age, and helps Percy, Annabeth and Grover to locate him.
 Percy challenges Geras to a wrestling match to the death, but ultimately wins by embracing Geras and in effect, old age and everything that comes with mortality, winning Geras' respect and the return of the chalice.

-However, Percy, Annabeth and Grover get a distress call from Ganymede that Zeus is holding a sudden brunch for his mother Rhea, meaning that Ganymede needs the chalice back immediately.
-With the assistance of Grover, Annabeth's cap of invisibility, and Zeus' kitchen staff, Percy sneaks into Zeus's palace where he gets Ganymede alone with the unexpected help of Athena and returns the chalice to him just in time.
+Percy, Annabeth, and Grover get a distress call from Ganymede: Zeus is hosting a brunch for his mother Rhea, and Ganymede needs the chalice back immediately.
+With the assistance of Grover, Annabeth's cap of invisibility, and Zeus' kitchen staff, Percy sneaks into Zeus's palace and gets the chalice to Ganymede just in time.
 Ganymede gives Percy a magical piece of paper on which Percy, his pregnant mother Sally, his stepfather Paul and Annabeth dictate his first recommendation letter.
-Poseidon reassures Percy that he's always watching over him and tells Percy that his small act of heroism in helping Ganymede proves Percy to be a true hero more than any of his world-saving quests did as Percy had kept his promise to the god and challenged Geras not to save the world or to get the letter in the end, but because it's who he is.
+Poseidon reassures Percy that he's always watching over him and tells Percy that his small act of heroism in helping Ganymede proves Percy to be a true hero more than any of his world-saving quests.
 Percy and Annabeth make plans for their future together and to get the rest of the letters that Percy will need to secure his entrance into college.